Aria/Concerto Competition

 While the judges will make an effort to strike a balance between vocalists and instrumentalists as well as graduates and undergraduates, quality will be the main consideration for determining the winner and/or winners.
 A maximum of three winners for the entire competition will be selected.

 2. Any work for soloists with an orchestral or wind ensemble accompaniment is acceptable for performance.
 Suitable genres include concert/operatic arias, songs, and concerti.
-Budget, time constraints, and ensemble technical demands may render some works unsuitable.
-Professor Stern and Dr. Kim will be the sole judges of suitability.
-Potential entrants are advised to consult with them before committing to a work.
+Budget, time constraints, instrumentation, and ensemble technical demands may render some works unsuitable.
+Professor McShee and Dr. Kim will be the sole judges of suitability.
+Potential entrants are advised to consult with them having purchase/rental information in hand well before committing to a work.

-3. The music must be memorized for the performance, and it is recommended, but not essential, that it be memorized for the competition as well.
-The memorization requirement can be waived only if the work is relatively new and the student has approval from both his/her studio teacher and the conductor (refer to item #6 regarding suitability).
+3. The music must be memorized for the performance and the competition.
+The memorization requirement can be waived only if the work is relatively new and the student has approval from both their studio teacher and the conductor (refer to item #6 regarding suitability).

-4. Any accepted contestant who is unable to attend the Competition on November 3rd, 2023 or the Concert on February 20th, 2024 will be disqualified.
+4. Winners will perform with the orchestra or wind ensemble on January 29th, 2026, at 8:00PMAny accepted contestant who is unable to attend the Competition on October 31st, 2025, or the performance will be disqualified.
 Arranging an alternative audition day and time or an alternative performance time is not possible.

 6. The competition will be open to students and faculty.
 Designated seating will be available in von der Mehden Recital Hall.
 Contestants should be prepared for quiet circulation in and out of the hall during the Competition.